Henna Natural Shampoo Bars

 Beware: Commercial boxed henna hair dyes that are available in a variety of colors are often mixed with synthetic chemical dyes, lead or metallic salts for added color.
 Many of these synthetic components have been found to be unsafe and may cause severe allergic reactions.

-Henna is Great for Hair: Most people think of henna as simply a hair coloring product.
+Most people think of henna as simply a hair coloring product.
 Although it may be best known for providing vibrant red color, henna is also great for hair care.
-Henna is a natural deep conditioner that coats the hair shaft, seals in moisture and natural oils, tightens the cuticle, enhances body, adds loads of shine and makes hair silky soft.
+Henna is a natural deep conditioner that coats the hair shaft, seals in moisture and natural oils, tightens the cuticle, enhances body, adds loads of shine, and makes hair silky soft.

 Since henna coats the hair shaft and tightens and closes the cuticle, hair is smoother, there is less tangling, hair is stronger and more resilient, and light is better reflected which creates a vibrant shine.

-What is A Henna Shampoo Bar?
+What is A Henna Natural Shampoo Bar?

-If you have limp, lifeless and dull hair, our combination of deeply conditioning henna, nourishing oils, and coconut milk will enhance the volume, refine the texture and boost the shine.
+If you have limp, lifeless, or dull hair, our combination of deeply conditioning henna, nourishing oils, and coconut milk will enhance the volume, refine the texture, and boost the shine.

 The Big Question Is . . .
 Will The Henna Shampoo Bar Color My Hair?